Vaadasch/pcloud-docker/README.md

 Define what you want to do with this container with the script.sh binded to `/script.sh`.
 You'll probably want to send files to pCloud, you can map a shared volume at `/data` or anywhere else, only the script.sh will be using it anyway.

-You might need to set permissions to pcloud user on the /data volume dir
+You might need to set permissions to pcloud user on the /data volume dir.
+I don't know how to do that, i'm using binded volumes

 See `compose.yml` :